By Carlito Rovira

 Cuba’s revolutionary government has officially recognized Puerto Rico’s independence struggle.
 It even established an “Office of Puerto Rico.”

 Cuba has also given political asylum to Puerto Rican anti-colonial fighters sought by the U.S. government.
-At the United Nations, Cuba has fought for world recognition of Puerto Rico’s right to independence and self-determination.
+At the United Nations, Cuba has fought for world recognition of Puerto Rico’s historical struggle for independence and self-determination.

 Many Puerto Ricans return this solidarity by continuing to break the criminal U.S. blockade against Cuba, traveling there from Puerto Rico itself.
 For decades these anti-colonialists travel back and forth to Cuba.